Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

-Microwave coplanar waveguide (CPW) resonators have been demonstrated as a robust platform to characterize the microwave loss in superconducting materials\cite{MartinisDielectric, McRaeReview}, and have been instrumental in the continuous improvement of film and device quality\cite{rigettiNb, HouckTa}.
-The microwave loss of state-of-the-art superconducting materials at low excitation powers is ultimately limited by two-level-system (TLS) defects that primarily reside at the metal-air (MA), metal-substrate (MS), and substrate-air (SA) interfaces\cite{MullerTLS}.
-For Nb resonators, most of the TLSs reside in the oxide layer at the MA interface and the removal of the oxide\cite{SiddiquiNb} produces CPW resonators with single-photon internal quality factor $\rm{Q_i}$ up to 5 million and filling factor adjusted two-level-system loss tangent $\rm{F\delta_{TLS}}$ down to $9\cdot10^{-8}$.
+Microwave coplanar waveguide (CPW) resonators have been demonstrated as a robust platform to characterize the microwave loss in superconducting materials\cite{MartinisDielectric, McRaeReview}, and have been instrumental in the continuous improvement of film and device quality\cite{rigettiNb, HouckTa}. \kater{In typical device geometries, less than 1 percent of the electric field energy is stored in the thin dielectric layers at the metal-air (MA), metal-substrate (MS), and substrate air (SA) interfaces}\cite{Wenner, oliverAlTiN}. \kater{ These dielectric layers may host two-level-system (TLS)}\cite{MullerTLS} \kater{defects resulting in a high loss tangent} \cite{MartinisDielectric, Wenner, oliverAlTiN} \kater{that dominates the single-photon energy loss of state-of-the-art superconducting devices, despite the small participation of these dielectric layers.} For Nb resonators, \kater{the primary TLS loss comes from the oxide layer}\cite{NbODFT,NbSurfaceEPR} \kater{at the MA interface.
+As the electric field energy stored in a thin dielectric layer at the interface is proportional to its thickness}\cite{VerjauwNb}\kater{, the removal of the oxide results in lower microwave loss.
+The removal of the surface oxide layer in Nb CPW resonators has resulted in} single-photon internal quality factors $\rm{Q_i}$ up to 5 million\cite{SiddiquiNb} and filling factor adjusted two-level-system loss tangents $\rm{F\delta_{TLS}}$ down to $9\cdot10^{-8}$.
 However, the oxide grows back following a Cabrera-Mott\cite{CabreraMott} behavior within several hours, reintroducing TLSs at the MA interface\cite{VerjauwNb, NbXRR} (Fig.~\ref{fig:flow}).
 As the buffered oxide etch (BOE) used to etch $\rm{NbO_x}$ also etches the Al JJ\cite{etchRate}, it is difficult to incorporate Nb resonators with a low density of TLSs at the MA interface into superconducting quantum circuits.